caokai1073/UnionCom/README.md

 scikit-learn 0.21.3

 ## Install
-UnionCom software is available by
+UnionCom software is available on the Python package index (PyPI).
+To install it using pip, simply type:
 ```
 pip3 install UnionCom
 ```